 Smell: Lots of Fruit… Cranberry, Cherry, Raisins, Jam, Lemon and Lime, Barbecue and Cherry Cola and of course, that unique Octomore Smoke with Ash and Charcoal.

 Taste: More Fruits with Cherry and Raspberry Jam, Lemon and Lime.
 Oak, Pepper, and waves of Smoke and Ash.

-Not as smokey as some of the younger Octomore’s.
+This version isn’t quite as smoky as some of the younger Octomores.
 At 8 years old, the peat influence has had time to settle a little.
-Instead, smoke mingles with an array of zesty fruits from the wine casks, never does it dominate, but equally, never does it subside.
-Octomore’s huge peating levels can seem gimmicky at first, but once tasted, there can be no doubt that quality was at the forefront of the creative process.
+The smoke mingles with an array of zesty fruits from the wine casks, never does it dominate, but equally, never does it subside.
+Octomore’s huge peating levels can seem gimmicky at first, but once tasted, there can be no doubt that quality sits at the forefront of the creative process.
 The Octomore 08.2 is yet another exceptional dram in a long line of masterpieces from Bruichladdich.